Alec Vidler: Influence

 He was a lifelong friend of Malcolm Muggeridge, whom he met as an undergraduate at Selwyn.
 Through Vidler's influence Muggeridge lived at the Oratory House in Cambridge in his last student year; Muggeridge later described Vidler as one of three most important people in his life.
 At the Oratory House in Cambridge in 1933 he encountered Wilfred Knox, then the only other inhabitant.
 Penelope Fitzgerald, who calls Vidler "this great priest, theologian, and natural administrator and organiser, whose horizon widened year by year", describes how Vidler brought the retiring Knox into circulation in the university.

 He was the editor of Theology until the 1950s and the author of several books that received wide attention.
 He also edited, with Philip Mairet, Frontier (journal of the ecumenical Christian Frontier Group), until 1953.
-Paul Tillich was one of his favourite theologians.
-Vidler was interested in translating theology into the language of the people, but in the process he was willing to set aside many traditional teachings.
-He is noted for his correspondence with C. S. Lewis, who wrote for Theology, and is mentioned in several of Lewis's books, particularly in Letters to Malcolm: Chiefly on Prayer.

-In 1958 Vidler published a book called Windsor Sermons.
-At the time he was Dean of King's College, Cambridge.
-In one sermon in that book, Vidler had contended of miracles that "the Fourth gospel does not call it a 'miracle' ... but a 'sign'.
-It should be read more as a parable than as a miracle."
-Lewis took issue with this position as a distortion of the natural reading of the text of Scripture.
-A symposium, held under the title "Soundings", was turned into a book by that title with Vidler editing the book and contributing to it.
-In Objections to Christian Belief, Vidler wrote of the "striking inconsistencies" in the New Testament writers.

 During the 1950s Vidler began to advocate the abolition of the clerical collar in favour of a black shirt and white tie, but whilst some clergy adopted this mode of dress it did not become widespread.